imshuffling/Resume/davidriches-resume.md

 - Reporting directly to the head of production & working closely with QA.
 - Providing support for junior members and client training.

 **Tui Travel, Portsmouth, UK**
 Web Developer &ndash; Permanent
 *March 2010 &ndash; November 2013*
 - Worked for the Specialist & Activity sector on development tasks/projects for various brands such as Exodus, Quark Expeditions and YMT vacations.
 - Internal move to the Crystal Ski division, working closely with UX designer and researchers creating rapid prototypes

-**Previous Experiences:**
+**Previous Experience:**
 - Web design graduate internship, managing clients and content publishing.
 - Contract role for a small web agency, working with the Kentico CMS.

 **Side Projects**
 - MJ Speech Therapy: React/Gatsby.js website for a children's speech therapist.
 - HB cleaning: Drupal 7 website for a carpet cleaning company based in Portsmouth.
-- Gatsby.js: Keen interesting in this static site generator for React.
+- Experimenting with static site generators, MetalSmith and Gatsby.js